-At this point, the lender will order a valuation on the property to check it is worth what you are paying.
+The next step in the home loan process is for the lender to order a valuation on the property to check it is worth what you are paying.
 If the valuation “comes back at contract price”, and there are no overly adverse or unusual comments on the report, the lender should be happy to proceed.
-It will usually take approximately 48 – 72 hours to get the valuation report back.
+It will usually take approximately 24 – 72 hours to get the valuation report back.

 Please note: Some lenders will allow us to order and complete valuations prior to your loan being submitted.
 This can save both time and effort if you time poor or unsure as to the value of the property.
 Please ask me directly for more information on this.

 At this point, the lender will issue a ‘Letter of Formal Approval’, which confirms, in writing, their commitment to provide you the loan on the date of settlement.
 With this letter, you can confidently make your contract unconditional, with a little help from your conveyancer.
 Your formal approval will often come within 24 hours of the valuation being done (and all other conditions being met).

 After your loan has been formally approved, the lender will send out your loan documents for signing - these will often be sent to your Mortgage Broker for perusal first.
 These should be signed ASAP to prevent any delays with settlement.